MA-Zbida/MATLAB-GUI-SVR/README.md

 2. **Training SVR Kernels**
    - Train and compare multiple SVR kernels (e.g., linear, polynomial, RBF).
    - Visualize the predicted line (for 2D data) or surface (for 3D data).
-   - Visualization only works with datasets of 3 columns or less

 3. **Evaluation Metrics**
    - Evaluate model performance using: